jacekturek/fuzyecon/README.md

 > e.g. fuzzy inference, fuzzy system, fuzzy rules and other.

-It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic methods to use AI in econometric modeling.
+It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic to use AI in econometric modeling.

 ##